tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 ### 18. Instructor Do: Review Smart Contracts (10 min)

 Congratulate the students on building smart contracts, and remind them that few in the world can do this!
 They are already differentiating themselves from the crypto-crowd.
-However, you must remind them that with this power comes responsibility— security should be top of mind, and we cannot allow cutting corners in Solidity!
+However, you must remind them that with this power comes responsibility—security should be top of mind, and we cannot allow cutting corners in Solidity!

 Ask the students the following questions: